davideperozzi/smoovy/README.md

 [![License](https://flat.badgen.net/badge/license/MIT/blue)](./LICENSE)

 ## Synopsis
-**smoovy** is a collection of small and useful js packages preventing copy & paste.
+**smoovy** is a collection of small, useful and well tested js packages preventing copy & paste.
 The goal is to use as few dependencies as possible to guarantee a **small final bundle**.
 Also to keep the code clean, small and simple.

 ## Main packages
 | Name| Version | Size |